queenofthelosers/reliable-udp-middleware/README.md

 ﻿# Reliable UDP Middleware

 A simple application layer middleware protocol written in Python that implements reliable communication over UDP.
-The implementation of the protocol has been tested using a simple file transfer client and server application that supports a variety of file formats.
+The implementation of the protocol has been tested using a simple file transfer client and server application that support a variety of file formats.
 The Netem tool was used to simulate various network conditions and the performance of the protocol was evaluated.